HR-Fahim/Automated-Python-Package-Testing-and-Error-Diagnosis-Tool/README.md

      python run.py
      ```

-   - Follow the prompt to decide whether to run `y.py`.
+   - Follow the prompt to decide whether to fixer code.

      ```bash
      Do you want to run fix the errors? (yes/no):